Prabhjot-Singh-4444/Prabh-Weather-Forecast-System/README.md

-# 🌦️ Prabh Weather Forecast System
+# 🌦️ Prabh Weather Forecast System/A Node Js Application on AWS EC2

 Welcome to the **Prabh Weather Forecast System**, a sleek, full-stack weather application built using React.
 It allows users to search weather conditions of any city worldwide including:
 - 🌡️ Current temperature